myselfabhi/Bar-Bite/README.md

-# Quick Bite - Food ordering app
+# Bar-Bite - Food ordering app

 - Home page (by fetching the restaurants data through the live API)
 - Restaurant Menu page (built a menu for each restaurant, here the learning I got was building a fancy accordion)